Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 <br>

-But everything is more complicated with the "Avengers".
-Even if they collect 1-1.5 billion each, which is already very difficult in the current realities, these fees are unlikely to be able to recoup the costs — the cast will be huge, and the marketing will be exorbitant.
+But things are more complicated with the "Avengers".
+Even if they collect 1-1.5 billion each, which is already very difficult in the current realities, these fees will hardly be able to recoup the costs — the cast will be huge, and the marketing will be exorbitant.

 Analysis

-All this allowed a new trend — video game adaptations — to occupy the vacated niche and push aside superhero films.
+All this allowed a new trend — video game adaptations — to occupy the vacated niche and push superheroism.
 But this does not mean that the genre itself has outlived its usefulness — competent studio decisions are needed.
 Although, it seems, it is unlikely that superhero cinema will be able to return to its previous level of popularity.